 ABOUT

-Lily Stern is a cellist from Santa Monica, California.
-Her approach to concert programming and performing is informed by studies in cognitive science and a conviction that empathy is key to a transformative audience experience.
+Lily Stern is a cellist originally from Santa Monica, California.
+Her approach to music, concert programming and performing is informed by studies in cognitive science and a conviction that empathy is key to a transformative audience experience.
 Through interdisciplinary collaboration, she strives to push beyond the bounds of how classical music is typically presented and to enhance the concert experience for listeners.
 Lily completed studies in cello performance and psychology in the New England Conservatory (NEC) and Tufts University dual degree program in 2025, under the tutelage of Yeesun Kim.
 A National Merit Scholar, she graduated summa cum laude at Tufts and with Academic Honors at NEC.
+As of fall 2026, Lily joins Elizabeth Margulis’ Music Cognition Lab at Princeton University as a PhD student in musicology.

 She has played in masterclasses for renowned artists including Gary Hoffman, Robert Levin, Lynn Harrell, Torleif Thedéen, Anssi Karttunen, Philippe Muller, Ophélie Gaillard, and members of the Ébène Quartet.
 Through the Pratt Early Music Residency at NEC, she has had the opportunity to work with Guy Fishman, Principal Cellist of the Handel and Haydn Society.